-Gardening and Your Health: Plant Allergies
+Gardening and Your Health - Plant Allergies

 Allergic reactions are caused by an overactive immune system response to a foreign substance such as pollen, dust, or molds.
 When this reaction affects the eyes or nose, it results in allergic rhinitis.
 Typical symptoms include sneezing, a runny nose, and itchy watery eyes.
-When an inflammation affects the bronchial tubes, it results in asthma.
+When inflammation affects the bronchial tubes, it results in asthma.
 Typical symptoms include wheezing and shortness of breath.

 The most typical allergenic plants include ragweed, pigweeds, and all grasses.
 Large shade trees such as oaks, elms, maples, pecans, mulberries, and cottonwoods can also cause problems.
 Most individuals are allergic to only one or two trees.
 Because these trees pollinate a few weeks each year, allergic reactions can be avoided by staying indoors, wearing a protective mask, or taking medication during the weeks that they are pollinating.
 Some individuals may also be allergic to trees in the juniper, cypress, and sequoia families (including the Eastern Red Cedar seen on many Virginia roadsides).
-These trees pollinate in the wintery months of January, February, Early March.
+These trees pollinate in the winter months of January, February, Early March.

 Besides trees and grasses, mold and fungi can also cause allergic reactions.
 They release spores into the atmosphere all year long in areas where there is abundant organic matter, moisture, and warmth.
 Leaf piles and compost areas can produce many molds and fungi.
 The results of working near a compost pile could be even more serious than asthma or allergic rhinitis, as some fungi can colonize in asthmatic bronchial tubes, leading to more serious conditions.